viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-personal-information.md

 ## OneDrive for personal

-Microsoft OneDrive <sup>[\[17\]](conclusion.md#footnote17)</sup> for personal provides additional security, backup, and restore options for important personal files.
+Microsoft OneDrive <sup>[\[17\]](conclusion.md#footnote17)</sup> for personal provides more security, backup, and restore options for important personal files.
 OneDrive stores and protects files in the cloud, allowing users to access them from laptops, desktops, and mobile devices.
 Plus, OneDrive provides an excellent solution for backing up folders.
 If a device is lost or stolen, the user can quickly recover all their important files from the cloud.

 In the event of a ransomware attack, OneDrive can enable recovery.
 And if backups are configured in OneDrive, users have additional options to mitigate and recover from a ransomware attack.